Principal Office: UK

 Geographical Distribution of Grant Activities in Developing Countries

-As a guide to grant seekers, the Foundation’s funded projects are listed by year and by world region.
-The projects are also shown in a world map.
+As a guide to grant seekers, the Foundation’s funded projects are listed by world region.
 Project profiles and updates usually include extensive information, e.g., reports and contact details.

 Contact the Foundation has a link for queries about the application process.